 ● Orange vs. White

-The reason the examples above foster heavy contrast is because the font is thick and allows for more coloring.
+The examples above foster heavy contrast because the font is thick and allows for more coloring.
 While it is possible to use thin fonts, it also makes it more difficult to create a clear contrast between the font and the background or graphic.

 They Are Authoritative and Powerful

-Note: The above fonts only represent a certain style or focus.
-The concepts outlined in this article can apply to any style, design, or project.
-Whether it applies to sports or any other setting, the main takeaways from this article are this:
+The above fonts only represent a certain design style or focus.
+The concepts outlined in this article can apply to any creative field, design, or project.
+Whether it applies to sports or any other setting, you can best make use of the power of lettering by:

 Font is only one part of the design picture.
 Use the right combination of font colors, backgrounds, and graphics on your wall pads that contrast and complement each other without clashing or blending.
 For some examples of what this may look like, check out our gallery.

-● Establish a font hierarchy starting with the most pronounced and shortest part of your message first, and working your down to smaller letters and longer wording.
+When designing your athletic padding, start with the most pronounced and shortest part of your message first, then work your way down to smaller letters and longer wording.
 You can use this opportunity to mix and match fonts that work together.

 If you want to create an innovative wall padding design but don’t know where to begin, contact Fieldwallpads.com today.
 We can help you develop your wall pad design from start to finish and custom print it to your exact specifications.
 We design graphics for banners, bleachers, windows, and wall pads.